channingwalton/http4sWS/README.md

 ## Websockets
 The easiest way to play is to run http4sws.Http4sWS and use Chrome's Simple Websocket Client using the url ws://localhost:8080/ws, and click _Open_.
 Type anything into the request field, the server will print it.
-The message log will display the current time every second.
+The server will send updates from a fictional batch process periodically.

 ## Contribution policy ##